 Both sexes fully winged.
 Body and legs uniformly brown; female with antennal segment III yellow with apex more or less brown, segment IV yellow in about basal half and brown distally; fore wings with posterior margin dark from apex and including clavus, medially extending to or beyond first longitudinal vein and sometimes to costa.
+Antennae 9-segmented, segment III with linear sensorium about 0.3 as long as segment, IV with sensorium more than 0.5 as long as segment and curved at apex, V–IX forming a single unit with V much longer than VI–IX.
 Head with no long setae; pronotal posteromarginal setae stouter than pronotal discal setae.
 Fore tarsus apically with stout recurved ventral hamus.
-Antennae 9-segmented, segment III with linear sensorium about 0.3 as long as segment, IV with sensorium more than 0.5 as long as segment and curved at apex, V–IX forming a single unit with V much longer than VI–IX.
 Metanotum reticulate.
-Median two pairs of marginal setae on sternites arising at or close to margin, lateral two pairs displaced onto disc; sternite VII supernumerary paired setae small and arising sub-marginally.
+Median two pairs of marginal setae on sternites arising at or close to margin, lateral two pairs displaced onto disc; sternite VII with two pairs of accessory setae small and arising sub-marginally.

 Male with antennae darker, segment III fuscous; fore wing with median dark band extending fully across wing; tergites IV–V without paired tubercles; tergite IX without claspers or stout setae.

-A. vittipennis is one of a group of North American species in which the posterior half of the forewing is dark, but unlike most of these species the dark area extends from the wing apex to the clavus.
-Just over 90 species are placed currently in the genus Aeolothrips, of which more than 50 are from the Palaearctic Region (mainly Europe), and 28 from the Nearctic (mainly western USA).
-Only two species are recorded from the Neotropics; the one from Chile is probably the same as A. fasciatus, and one from Panama is probably not a member of this genus (Mound & Marullo, 1996).
+A. vittipennis is one of a group of North American species in which the posterior half of the fore wing is dark, but unlike most of these species the dark area extends from the wing apex to the clavus.
+About 105 species are placed currently in the genus Aeolothrips.
+Most of these are from the Palaearctic Region (including the Mediterranean, Iran and northern India, but with five species extending through eastern Africa to South Africa), with about 30 species from the Nearctic (mainly western USA).
+Only one species of this genus is known from the Neotropics, A. fasciatipennis described from Chile, but Mound & Marullo (1996) indicate this is probably the same as A. fasciatus.

 Aeolothrips vittipennis Hood